Chapter 7 : Hate Bubbles

 He laughed, and left for the Slytherin table, “No promises.”
 He said over his shoulder.

-Rolling my eyes, I walked over to where Ryan and Dom were sitting.
+Rolling my eyes, I walked over to where Alice and Dom were sitting.

 “Hello, hello.”
 I sang as I sat down.

 She was cut off by Dominique.
 “No time for talking!
 I only have two hours to get us all even more gorgeous, I need every minute.
 Mange, mange!”
 She finished in French.

 I sighed, and began shovelling mashed potatoes, glazed carrots and fried chicken in my mouth.